Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 aws logs put-retention-policy --log-group-name "/cruddur/fargate-cluster" --retention-in-days 1
 ```

-The next step is to create the container registry the images
+Create the container registry the images:

-in this steps we will create the cluster in cli
+in this step we will create the `cruddur` cluster in cli

 ```
 aws ecs create-cluster \